theuimintz/sentIn-client/readme.md

 # sentIn Client

 <img src="./Source/Images/sentInFull.png" width="400" align="right"><img>
-Hello.
 This documentation will help you to get on with this project, so I'd recommend reading it till the end

 Here will be a piece of information about tools, frameworks,